Aerial beach and property view of Caravela Beach resort

 Location: Bicholim Taluka, North Goa, India

-Cabo Palace Cabo Raj niwas
+Cabo Palace Cabo Rajniwas

 Cabo Fort also known as Cabo Palace, Cabo Raj Niwas or Cab Raj Bhawan is situated opposite Fort Aguada on River Mandovi and currently houses the Governor of Goa.
-Formerly the home to a Franciscan monastery and the Viceroy during the Portuguese rule, it was built on 30th June, 1541 to guard the Mandovi and Zuari rivers.
+Formerly the home to a Franciscan monastery and the Viceroy during Portuguese rule, it was built on 30th June 1541 to guard the Mandovi and Zuari rivers.
 The Cabo Raj Bhavan today is used to carry out political duties like swearing ceremonies and other official occasions.